GrantExec, a Euna Solutions® company

 AHRQ Mentored Career Enhancement Awards for Established Investigators in Patient-Centered Outcome Research (K18)

-This grant provides funding for mid-career and senior researchers to enhance their skills in patient-centered outcome research, focusing on improving healthcare quality and addressing disparities in underserved populations.
+This grant provides funding for mid-career and senior researchers to enhance their skills in patient-centered outcomes research, focusing on reducing healthcare disparities and improving delivery systems in the U.S.

 Active